-In the City of Lansing, there are four different types of charges that are grouped under the category of Special Assessments.
+In the City of Lansing, there are 4 different types of charges that are grouped under the category of Special Assessments.
 These are Capital Improvements, Nuisance Fees, Public Improvements, and Recycling Fees.
 Below are examples of each of these types.
 More information on Special Assessments can be found can be found within the detailed tax bill or on the City of Lansing Internet Services website.

-Nuisance Fees are fees the City of Lansing charges to an individual property owner for services performed on their property that is beyond basic city services.
-Examples of Nuisance Fees would be house board-ups, grass cutting, and excess trash removal.
-If the initial billing of the Nuisance Fee is not paid by the property owner, that fee is placed on the upcoming tax roll.
+Nuisance fees are fees the City of Lansing charges to an individual property owner for services performed on their property that is beyond basic city services.
+Examples of nuisance fees would be house board-ups, grass cutting, and excess trash removal.
+If the initial billing of the nuisance fee is not paid by the property owner, that fee is placed on the upcoming tax roll.

-One example of a Public Improvement is the Principal Shopping District, which provides a number of services to downtown commercial properties, such as cleaning, advertising, and promotions.
+One example of a public improvement is the Principal Shopping District, which provides a number of services to downtown commercial properties, such as cleaning, advertising, and promotions.

 The city's Recycling Fee is charged to all single family residential dwellings of four units or less.
-This fee funds the curbside recycling collections, seasonal yardwaste collection, education programs and enforcement efforts.
-This fee is placed on all applicable Residential property owner's Winter tax bill.
+This fee funds the curbside recycling collections, seasonal yard waste collection, education programs and enforcement efforts.
+This fee is placed on all applicable residential property owner's Winter tax bill.